khmarbaise/kata-fraction/README.md

 like how to use code coverage tools like JaCoCo as well as Mutation Testing to support the development process.

-This Kata is doing it's requirements in a very simple domain area which is basic school mathematics as given with fractions.
+This Kata defines the domain of working in a very simple domain which is basic school mathematics as given with fractions.

 # Requirement Definition I